Bookmakers see three-cardinal race to be next Pope

 “It’s not going to rival the Champions League (soccer) but it will produce enough turnover to make it worth doing.”

-Arinze and Benedict, who was then Cardinal Joseph Ratzinger, were both among the bookmakers’ favorites in 2005 when the German was elected to succeed Pope John Paul II, Sharpe said.
+Arinze and Benedict, who was then Cardinal Joseph Ratzinger, were both among the bookmakers’ favourites in 2005 when the German was elected to succeed Pope John Paul II, Sharpe said.

 Two outsiders on the Paddy Power list of contenders showed the Irish bookmaker’s customary eye for a publicity stunt.